dotmanila/schemigrator/README.md

 - Only supports tables with auto-incrementing single column `PRIMARY KEY`.
 - Table copy is single threaded.
 - On small busy tables, deadlocks may be frequent, try reducing the ReplicationClient chunk size with `--chunk-size-repl`
+- When `--checksum` is enabled, a checksum table is created and written to on the source bucket server.
+This means the user should be able to write i.e. `super_read_only`, `read_only`.
+- By default, when using `SELECT INTO OUTFILE`, `LOAD DATA INFILE`, the `FILE` privilege is required for the MySQL user on the source bucket server.

 ## Command Line Options